jonfriskics/advent_of_code2018/README.md

 This repository contains my attempts (and hopefully) solutions to Advent of Code 2018 problems.

+## Reading Code

+If you just want to read code, navigate to `Day X.playground / Pages / Y.xcplaygroundpage / Contents.swift` for each respective day / star.

 ## Swift Playgrounds and Input Data

 I've decided to use Swift Playgrounds with Xcode 10 / Swift 4.2 for the problems this year.